A category of noncrossing partitions

 \begin{lem} The factorization category $Fac[T]$ is isomorphic to the cube $\cI^k$ and the forgetful functor $Fac[T]\to\cN\cP(n)$ is an embedding. \end{lem}

 \begin{proof} Let $T=\{E_1,\cdots,E_k\}$.
 Then any factorization of $[T]$ has the form

-where $T_2\subseteq T$ and $T_1$ is uniquely determined by $T_2$ since $T=T_2\cup\sigma_{T_2}(T_1)$ and $\sigma_{T_1}$ is a bijection.
+where $T_2\subseteq T$ and $T_1$ is uniquely determined by $T_2$ since $T=T_2\cup\mu_{T_2}(T_1)$ and $\mu_{T_1}$ is a bijection.
 Furthermore, there exists a morphism from $\cP\to\cR\to \cQ$ to if and only if $T_2'\subseteq T_2$.
-And this morphism $\cR\to\cR'$ is unique since it is $\sigma_{T_2'}^{-1}$ of the complement of $T_2'$ in $T_2$.
+And this morphism $\cR\to\cR'$ is unique since it is $\mu_{T_2'}^{-1}$ of the complement of $T_2'$ in $T_2$.

-The partitions $\cR$ corresponding to subsets $T_2$ of $T$ are also unique since they are given by merging the corresponding pairs of parts of $\cQ$ together.
+The partitions $\cR$ corresponding to subsets $T_2$ of $T$ are also uniquely determined since they are given by merging the corresponding pairs of parts of $\cQ$ together.
 Pairs not in $T_2$ are not merged and thus lie in separate parts of $\cR$.
 So, different $T_2$ give different $\cR$.

 This description of $Fac[T]$ proves the lemma. \end{proof}

 We now consider first factors of cluster morphisms.
 Let $\{V\}$ be the partition of $V=\{v_1,v_2,\cdots,v_n\}$ into one part.
 All possible noncrossing partitions of $V$ into two parts are given by $\cP_{ij}=\{X_{ij}, Y_{ij}\}$ where